What is a Crypto Exchange? – Understanding Key Concepts

 - Fiat Deposits: Deposits in fiat currency can also be made on most exchanges, including USD, EUR, and local currencies.
 You can deposit fiat funds into your exchange account using credit/debit cards, bank transfers, or third-party payment processors.

-Certain deposit options may not be available depending on the exchange, and fees and processing times may differ.
+Depending on the exchange, certain deposit options may not be available, and fees and processing times may differ.
 Ensure you understand your chosen exchange’s deposit methods and associated fees before you fund your account.

 On a cryptocurrency exchange, you can place buy and sell orders by following these steps: